Osleys Iglesias: Iglesias vs. Reis

-His first defense of the IBO title was against undefeated (11–0) German boxer Artur Reis in Magdeburg, Germany on 7 October 2023, marking his return on boxing in Germany.
+His first defence of the IBO title was against undefeated (11–0) German boxer Artur Reis in Magdeburg, Germany on 7 October 2023, marking his return on boxing in Germany.
 The match was able to last up to four rounds before Iglesias made a stunning knockout punch against Reus.

 Iglesias vs. Cóceres

-On 7 March 2024, Iglesias and Marcelo Cóceres remarked their first bout in 2024 together, their bout serving as a co-main for the Steven Butler vs. Steve Rolls card at Montreal Casino, this also marks as Iglesias' professional debut outside of Europe.
+On 7 March 2024, Iglesias and Marcelo Cóceres marked their first bout in 2024 together, their bout serving as a co-main for the Steven Butler vs. Steve Rolls card at Montreal Casino, this also marks as Iglesias' professional debut outside of Europe.
 On the first round of their scheduled non-titled 10-rounds match, Iglesias, towering over Cóceres who came fresh from a knockout loss against Diego Pacheco, utilized his reach advantage and jab, a combination of a jab followed by a left hook to the temple put Cóceres down en route to a first-round KO.